elephantscale/git-labs/lab03/README.txt

 3. Clone on the command line and in the UI

 The instructor will prepare a common repository on GitHub, and it will be used for training.
-(If the student group has a internal repository already, the labs will be done in it).
+(If the student group has an internal repository already, the labs will be done in it).

-== STEP 1)  Clone git reposiory.
+== STEP 1)  Clone git repository.

     The following steps are done in Git Bash if in Windows, and on Terminal, if in Mac/Linux